awesomemotive/google-analytics-for-wordpress/readme.txt

 * **Coupon Report** showcases your coupon usage, and shows important metrics like average order value and revenue.

 * **Funnel Report** visually shows you how many people view items in your store, add to cart, and make a purchase.
 You can easily breakdown the funnel and conversion report into channel, and customize your dates for in depth analysis.
+Works automatically with WooCommerce analytics, and Easy Digital Downloads.

 Our custom Google Analytics Dashboard reports are based on over 12+ years of online business experience.
 We built MonsterInsights to be the Google Analytics plugin that we wish we had.